shiromino/shiromino/README.md

 Note: If you used the MSYS2 build instructions, note that double-clicking the executable won't work unless you provide all the DLL files in the same directory.
 Be advised to start shiromino through the command line as outlined above.

 Besides the game executable, the game needs a few files in order to run properly.
 For one, there's `shiromino.ini`, a configuration file that you can use to specify key bindings and other settings.
-Then, there's also the `assets` directory which includes audio and image files.
+Then, there's also the `data` directory which includes audio and image files.

 There are two ways to make the game find these files.
-The first way is to have your working directory where `shiromino.ini` and `assets` are.
+The first way is to have your working directory where `shiromino.ini` and `data` are.
 After doing that, you can run the game via:
 ```shell
 $ ./build/shiromino
 ```